-- (a) for the birth of a child and to care for the newborn child after birth, provided the leave is taken within a 12-month period following birth, or - Note: An expectant mother may also take FMLA leave before the birth of the child for prenatal care or if her condition makes her unable to work, or requires a reduced work schedule. - (b) for the placement of or to care for a child placed with the employee for adoption or foster care, provided the leave is taken within a 12-month period following placement, or - Note: FMLA leave must also be granted before the actual placement or adoption of a child if an absence from work is required for the placement for adoption or foster care to proceed. - (c) for the employee to care for the employee's child, spouse, or parent, where that child, spouse, or parent has a serious health condition, (also, see the Family Illness Leave Policy for extended leave for up to an additional 52 weeks for these reasons),or - (d) because the employee has a serious health condition that prevents the employee from performing one or more essential functions of the position, or - (e) because of any qualifying exigency arising out of the fact that the spouse, or a son, daughter, or parent is a covered military member on active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation. - (2) Military Caregiver Leave (Covered Service Member Leave) An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service member shall be entitled to a total of 26 workweeks of leave during a single 12-month period (commencing on the on the date the employee first takes leave) to care for a covered service member who has a serious injury or illness incurred in the line of duty on active duty for which he or she is undergoing medical treatment, recuperation or therapy; or otherwise in outpatient status; or on the temporary disability retired list.

-If an eligible employee does not take all of his or her 26 workweeks of leave entitlement to care for a covered service member during this "single 12-month period," the remaining part of his or her 26 workweeks of leave entitlement to care the covered servicemember is forfeited.
-The 26-workweek entitlement is to be applied as a per-covered service member, per-injury basis such that an eligible employee may be entitled to take more than one period of 26 workweeks of leave if the leave is to care for different covered service members or to care for the same service member with a subsequent serious injury or illness.
+(a) for the birth of a child and to care for the newborn child after birth, provided the leave is taken within a 12-month period following birth, or

+Note: An expectant mother may also take FMLA leave before the birth of the child for prenatal care or if her condition makes her unable to work, or requires a reduced work schedule.

+(b) for the placement of or to care for a child placed with the employee for adoption or foster care, provided the leave is taken within a 12-month period following placement, or

+Note: FMLA leave must also be granted before the actual placement or adoption of a child if an absence from work is required for the placement for adoption or foster care to proceed.

+(c) for the employee to care for the employee's child, spouse, or parent, where that child, spouse, or parent has a serious health condition, (also, see the Family

+Illness Leave Policy for extended leave for up to an additional 52 weeks for these reasons),or

+- (d) because the employee has a serious health condition that prevents the employee from performing one or more essential functions of the position, or - (e) because of any qualifying exigency.
+(See FMLA-Qualifying Exigency Policy)

-During the single 12-month period, an eligible employee shall be entitled to a combined total of 26 workweeks of leave under (1) and (2).
+Military Caregiver Leave- An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service member shall be entitled to a total of 26 workweeks of leave during a single 12-month period.
+(See FMLA-Military Caregiver Policy)